-- (11) Supervised entities shall, by 28 February, submit an annual report to FIN-FSA on losses from operational risk detected in the previous year. - (12) The annual report shall be prepared on the five largest loss events in euro amounts due to operational risk during the course of the calendar year.
-However, no report need be prepared on damages of less than EUR 10,000. - (13) The report shall include at least the following information: - event description and damage type according to the classifications defined in section 4.4 - information on measures taken in response to the event - information on loss amount as well as on insurance indemnity or other compensations. - (14) The annual report shall be prepared using a form available on the FIN-FSA website, damage report.
+- (14) The annual report shall be prepared on the five largest loss events in euro amounts due to operational risk during the course of the calendar year.
+However, no report need be prepared on damages of less than EUR 10,000. - (15) The report shall include at least the following information: - event description and damage type according to the classifications defined in section 4.4 - information on measures taken in response to the event - information on loss amount as well as on insurance indemnity or other compensations. - (16) The annual report shall be prepared using a form available on the FIN-FSA website, damage report.
 The form shall be sent to the email address opriskivahinko@finanssivalvonta.fi.